 24 Form of Notes Dematerialised form

-THIRD PARTY INFORMATION
+THIR THIRD PARTY INFORMATION

-The Issuer accepts responsibility for the information contained in these Final Terms. [[●] has been extracted from [●].
+extrac so far The Issuer accepts responsibility for the information contained in these Final Terms. [[•] has been extracted from [•].
 The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware, and is able to ascertain from information published by [•], no facts have been omitted which would render the reproduced information inaccurate or misleading.]

-Signed on behalf of the Issuer:
+Signed l on behalf of the Issuer:

 By: [●] By: [●]

-Duly authorised Duly authorised
+Duly authorised